 Adoption Interviews

-Individual interviews let your social workers get to know you and the household better, especially each person’s goals and attitudes towards the forthcoming adoption of a child.
-Many adoptees have experienced trauma.
-Will you be able to be supportive as they heal through their traumas?
+Individual interviews let your social workers get to know you and the household better, especially each person’s goals and attitudes toward the forthcoming adoption of a child.
 It’s very important to ensure the child is welcomed by the whole family lovingly.

 Home Visits

 During in-home visits, the licensed social worker will observe your family relations, your home, and the neighborhood.
-The social worker will discuss and ensure the child will have a safe accommodation—safety precautions observed, and his or her own space prepared.
+The social worker will discuss and ensure the child will have a safe accommodation including whether safety precautions are observed, and his or her own space is prepared.

 Most parents feel anxious about home visits.
-Just a tip from RainbowKids: be yourself and be honest with the information you’re going to share with your social worker.
-You shouldn’t worry if the requirements aren’t yet in place during the home visit.
-The adoption professional will give you time to child-proof your home during a time.
-So, listen, and gain some insights from them.
+Be yourself and be honest with the information you’re going to share with your social worker.
+You shouldn’t worry if the requirements aren’t yet in place during the visit.
+The adoption professional will give you time to make changes during their visit.
+Listen and gain some insights from them.

 A current medical report is mandatory for all prospective adoptive parents.
 Set an appointment with your family physician.
-Only a licensed physician, or a nurse trained to perform health assessments, can complete the health statement form provided by the adoption agency.
+Only a licensed physician or a nurse trained to perform health assessments can complete the health statement form provided by the adoption placing agency

 Income And Health Coverage Statements